jpskycak/wedding/docs/source/hotel.rst

 Getting Here
 **********

-Thank you for making the time to travel to our wedding :)
+Thank you for making the time to travel to our wedding :) Please let us know if you have any questions or concerns.

 You can fly to the South Bend regional airport or to Midway or O'Hare airports in Chicago.